-The IELTS Speaking test is the shortest test in all four modules: it lasts between 11-14 minutes.
-You might be forgiven, however, if you think of these 14 minutes as the longest in your lifetime, as they determine your future.
-Nervousness and lack of preparation are your biggest enemies, so what are you going to do about them?
-And should you be worried about making speaking mistakes?
-Here are my suggestions:
+The IELTS Speaking test is the shortest test of the four modules: it lasts between 11-14 minutes.
+It can, however, feel like the longest 14 minutes of your life, as they determine your future.
+Nervousness and lack of preparation are your biggest enemies.
+They can knock your confidence, and can have you making mistakes.
+In this post, I’m going to focus on the second point and show you why you shouldn’t worry about making speaking mistakes.

 - Take risks

 Good speakers are not afraid to make mistakes.
+It can feel risky when you first start speaking because you don’t want to say the wrong thing.
 Don’t feel embarrassed when you speak.
 The more you speak, the more your confidence will grow.

 - Keep it simple